david-heasman00/Insurance-Data-Analysis/README.md

 While I didn't get the role, it was a fun process, and proved to myself that I have job ready SQL skills and can pass take home tests.[^2]

 [^2]: The feedback they gave was that I should cite more of my previous experience in the interview.
 So it wasn't the data analysis.
 It was odd feedback though, because *there was never a chance to discuss my previous experience*, but it's feedback I've taken to heart.
 Regardless of the questions in an interview, I **always** share my previous experience at least once, even if it feels like a non-sequitur.
 But also – honestly, I appreciated the feedback.
+At least they *gave feedback*.
 One big name UK company ghosted me on feedback even though I got to the third stage.
 I won't say who they are *cough* no I'm not saying who they are.
 I'm a professional. *cough*

 Because of the deadline, and the time needed to do a write-up, I was unable to visualise the data using my usual data visualisation flair – they're dead simple charts I made in excel in the basic template.